The Krug Company Collected 6000 Rent In Advance

 Sometimes, situations arise that require adjustments to the accounting for rent in advance.
 These situations might include:

-In all these scenarios, it's crucial for Krug Company to carefully review the lease agreement and apply sound judgment to ensure that the accounting treatment is appropriate.
+In all these scenarios, it's crucial for Krug Company to carefully review the lease agreement and apply sound judgment to make sure the accounting treatment is appropriate.

 Practical Example: Krug Company's Monthly Entries